Photography takes an instant out of time, altering life by holding it still.

 I’m slightly obsessed with all the delightful people who live in my home.
 My boys are little, but not as little as they once were.
 This makes me smile and cry all at the same time.
 Anyone else do this??
 We usually spend our days with a ridiculous amount of energy (them, not me).
 The beach is our bestie and wrestling each other to the death (death = pinned until the conquered child announces defeat) is a daily occurrence.

-I’ve only been in the West Palm Beach area for a short time, we relocated to south Florida from southern California up in the beautiful mountains (think, four seasons and the opposite of flat).
-I’m one of those people that I pretty much love everywhere.
+I’m self admittedly one of those people that pretty much love everywhere I get to explore.
 Each place has some amazing characteristic to learn about and enjoy and being on an adventure is always a good thing in my book.
 However, my only stipulation if we’re going to move across the country is that I can only do small town rural for so long.
 Don’t judge.
 I thrive on city.
-Moving from LA and California in general I thought I was going to pass out with all the cute little country-ish space here until I found Miami.
-It was a close call I’m telling you.
-And although we’re a tad bit north from West Palm Beach it’s quickly become my favorite close go to for city fix and all the fantastic benefit a nice big/cute/quaint city has to offer.
+Moving from LA and California, in general, I thought I was going to pass out with all the cute little country-ish space here in the Midwest until I really got to see how amazing downtown Cleveland is.
+It was a close call I’m telling you. 😉 Because I get to travel frequently you’ll usually find me exploring the streets of whatever city I land in, and having the best time of it.

 Although you might pin this one on being one of those weird creative types, I would try and convince you otherwise.
 The arts of all kinds help me thrive as a person.
 And although you may never need to know who Edgar Degas is, or what he painted I beg you to simply go stare at one of his pieces.
 You never know what it might spark in your own story.
 I highly value both as a photographer, as well as a person, continuing to grow, explore, and learn all I can from what I’m surrounded with.
 Everyone has a story to share, we can learn so much if we just listen.
 If you need me, I’ll be crying though a Miami City Ballet performance as my sweet husband tries not to roll his eyes too much at my overly creative heart.